Allen Bestwick

 Allen Bestwick (born September 24, 1961) is an American sportscaster.
-He is the lead play-by-play voice for University of Connecticut women’s basketball telecasts for SNY, the lead track announcer at the Indianapolis Motor Speedway, and the lead broadcaster for the Superstar Racing Experience racing series.
+Known for his work covering NASCAR for NBC and ESPN, he is one of the lead track announcers at the Indianapolis Motor Speedway along with Dave Calabro and was the lead broadcaster for the Superstar Racing Experience racing series.
+He is the lead play-by-play voice for University of Connecticut women's basketball telecasts for SNY.

-Biography

 Early life and career

 Bestwick was born in Newport, Rhode Island.
 His broadcasting career began at the age of 15, when he did on-air work for his high school radio station in Coventry, Rhode Island.
 Bestwick began announcing auto racing at age 16, when he called the action at Seekonk Speedway, where his father raced.

 He then was hired by Charlie Roberts, founder of MotorNet in New Jersey, to be the radio network's Director of Affiliates and Associate Producer.

 In 1985, Bestwick joined Motor Racing Network (MRN) as a race reporter and eventually became co-lead announcer with Joe Moore and Barney Hall.
 While still employed at MRN, Bestwick took over for Ken Squier as TBS' lead NASCAR commentator for its abbreviated schedule.

 NBC Sports and Turner Sports

 Bestwick joined NBC in 1999 as its lap-by-lap commentator for its lone race, the Pennzoil 400 at Homestead-Miami Speedway.
 When NBC acquired rights to the second half of the NASCAR season, Bestwick was joined by Benny Parsons and Wally Dallenbach Jr. as the network's full-time broadcast team.
 Bestwick also continued to work for Turner Sports, as TNT served as NBC's broadcast partner on cable.

 In 2005, Bestwick and Bill Weber switched positions on the broadcast.
 Bestwick took Weber's position as lead pit reporter while Weber, who had substituted for Bestwick for two races in 2004 as he recuperated from a broken leg, moved to the booth.
-Bestwick substituted for Weber from 2005-2006 at Standalone Busch Series races.
+Bestwick substituted for Weber from 2005 to 2006 at Standalone Busch Series races.

 Also in 2005, Bestwick made a cameo appearance as himself, being the lead announcer, in the movie Herbie: Fully Loaded.
 During his tenure at NBC, Bestwick also called Arena football games, as well as other minor duties.

 After NBC lost rights to NASCAR following the 2006 season, Bestwick decided to leave the network after seven years.
 Despite TNT retaining its NASCAR rights in the new contract that was signed, Bestwick opted not to stay with them and instead signed on with ESPN.